Miccosukee: Business interests

 The Miccosukee Tribe operates a gift shop, general store, service station, and the Miccosukee Indian Village Museum on the Tamiami Trail Reservation along U.S. 41.
 In addition to the Miccosukee Resort & Gaming hotel in Miami-Dade County, Florida, now known as the Miccosukee Casino & Resort, at the northwest corner of U.S. 41 and Krome Avenue, the Miccosukee Tribe also operates the Tobacco Shop on the southwest corner.
 The tribe owns and operates a gas station and service plaza on the Alligator Alley Reservation located on I-75, with a gas station casino of 8,500 square feet and 150 slot machines scheduled to open in November 2023.

 Past Miccosukee business interests have included sports sponsorship, extended to several teams in NASCAR, primarily Phoenix Racing and Billy Ballew Motorsports.
 These include the 2009 Aaron's 499 winning Sprint Cup Series car driven by Brad Keselowski, a Camping World truck driven by Kyle Busch, and a Nationwide car driven by Mike Bliss.
 The Miccosukee relationship with NASCAR dates to 2002, and it ended prior to the start of the 2010 season.

 Museum

 The Miccosukee Indian Village Museum opened in 1983.
 The museum offers to its visitors a variety of artistic expressions such as native paintings, hand crafts, and photographs.
 Additionally, it is possible to find some artifacts such as cooking utensils that are also on display.
-The Museum is located in 41 Tamiami Trail, Miami, FL, 33131.
+The Museum is located at 41 Tamiami Trail, Miami, Florida, 33131.

 Education

 The Miccosukee Indian School is the tribal school.
 The Bureau of Indian Affairs established the school in 1962, and the tribe took over administration operations in 1971.
 The Miccosukee educational system offers a Head Start Preschool Program and kindergarten through 12 grade classes as well as vocational and other higher education programs.
-The school's vision statement reads: "To empower every student to reach their full academic potential while being productive members of a bilingual and bicultural society.
-We are dedicated to serve, inspire, and encourage our students with the understanding that the culture and traditions of the Miccosukee Tribe of Indians, along with a rigorous curriculum, are strengths upon which they can build personal, social, and academic success in the classroom and beyond."